JasonP02/JasonP02.github.io/_projects/graph-neural-network.md

 ## Challenges & Solutions
-The primary challenge was developing an effective graph structure that could reliably capture the subtle variations in human poses, especially when dealing with noisy or incomplete data.
-This was addressed by iteratively experimenting with different graph configurations and fine-tuning the network's hyperparameters.
+The primary challenge was developing an effective graph structure that could reliably capture the subtle variations in human poses, especially when dealing with different camera angles from the training data.
+This was addressed by experimenting with parameters to represent the viewing angle.
 Despite these efforts, some edge cases remained challenging to detect, pointing to opportunities for further refinement and future research.